MicrosoftDocs/iis-docs/iis/extensions/smooth-streaming-management-rest-services/enumerate-web-site-publishing-points-with-details.md

 ---
 title: Enumerate Web Site Publishing Points with Details
+description: "This article shares guidelines for the the Enumerate Web Site Publishing Points with Details operation, which enumerates all publishing points on the current web site."
 TOCTitle: Enumerate Web Site Publishing Points with Details ms:assetid: 369a196a-7a42-49f6-828d-83e6ad8f348f ms:mtpsurl: https://msdn.microsoft.com/library/Hh239764(v=VS.90)